Skip to main content

 • A cohort of fellow student advocates

-• Opportunities to meet, share ideas, and learn more about social work advocacy through a seminar series led by policy advocacy leaders from diverse backgrounds
+• A seminar series led by policy advocacy leaders from diverse backgrounds

-• The opportunity to present your project during the Advocacy Scholars Event in March
+• The opportunity to present your project at the Advocacy Scholars Event in March

 • Advocacy Scholars Showcase Event: March

-Submit your proposal using the link below and take the first step toward becoming an Advocacy Scholar.
+Submit your proposal and take the first step toward becoming an Advocacy Scholar.

-• Are you currently in a field placement or internship?
-Connect with your program or agency staff to explore ways you could collaborate on a project that supports and advances their work.
+• If you are in a field placement or internship, talk with program or agency staff about a project that could support and advance their work.

-• Are you involved in an RSO, student group, or campus initiative?
-Consider how you could partner with them to strengthen and expand their impact.
+• If you are involved in a registered student organization, student group or campus initiative, consider partnering with them to strengthen and expand their impact.

-• Keep your project manageable: Your work should be able to be completed prior to the Advocacy Scholars Showcase Event in March.
+• Keep the project manageable so it can be completed before the Advocacy Scholars Showcase Event in March.

 Who can apply?

-This experience is only for primary social work majors including upper-level admits (BASW and MSW students).
+This experience is for primary social work majors, including upper-level admits in the BASW and MSW programs.

 What should I include in the project description?

-Briefly explain what your project is about.
-What population or social issue are you focusing on?
-What’s the overall goal?
-Are you aiming to raise awareness, evaluate a program, create a resource, or something else?
+Briefly explain your project, the population or social issue you will focus on and the overall goal.
+Indicate whether you intend to raise awareness, evaluate a program, create a resource or pursue another outcome.

 A deliverable is the outcome or product of your project.
-This could be an advocacy plan, campaign, meeting, training, guide, event, evaluation, social media plan, or other resource you create and share as part of your work.
+It could be an advocacy plan, campaign, meeting, training, guide, event, evaluation, social media plan or another resource you create and share.

 Who are the stakeholders?

-Stakeholders are the people, groups, or organizations that will be impacted by your project.
-This might include your field site, a specific community, students, staff, or other relevant audiences.
+Stakeholders are the people, groups or organizations that will be affected by your project.
+They might include your field site, a specific community, students, staff or other relevant audiences.

 Does my project have to be tied to my field placement?

-No, but it can be and this may make it easier to implement.
-You’re welcome to develop a project that aligns with your field work, or you can choose a different organization or community you care about.
+No, although it can be and that may make implementation easier.
+You may develop a project connected to your field work or choose another organization or community you care about.

-What if I need help coming up with an idea?
+What if I need help developing an idea?

-That’s completely okay.
-You don’t need to solve everything, just focus on one issue you care about.
-Think about topics you’ve encountered in your classes, field placement, student groups, or personal experiences.
-If you’re not sure where to start, you can reach out to Kelley Blanck (kblanck@msu.edu) to brainstorm ideas and get support.
+Focus on one issue you care about and consider topics encountered in classes, field placement, student groups or personal experience.
+You may contact Kelley Blanck to brainstorm ideas and receive support.

 Can I work with someone else on my project?

-Projects are designed to be completed individually, but collaboration with organizations or peers is encouraged if it supports your advocacy goals.
-You’ll still be responsible for submitting and presenting your own project.
+Projects are designed to be completed individually, but collaboration with organizations or peers is encouraged when it supports your advocacy goals.
+You remain responsible for submitting and presenting your own project.

-"Joining the Social Work Advocacy program helped me develop several important skills.
-One of the most meaningful was learning how to find and use my voice to speak up about an issue I’m passionate about, especially something that I personally relate to.
-I also learned how to turn that passion into action by thinking about ways to create programs, address systemic gaps, and help reduce barriers that continue to affect communities and individuals."
+“Joining the Social Work Advocacy program helped me develop several important skills.
+One of the most meaningful was learning how to find and use my voice to speak up about an issue I’m passionate about.
+I also learned how to turn that passion into action.”

-"Another valuable part of the experience was connecting with other advocates.
-By hearing about everyone’s ideas and learning what they were passionate about helped me grow personally and professionally.
-It created a space where we could support each other, collaborate, and build off one another’s energy."
+“Another valuable part of the experience was connecting with other advocates.
+It created a space where we could support each other, collaborate and build off one another’s energy.”

-"Through the program, I was able to gain more confidence in using my voice for advocacy and feeling more comfortable discussing my passions with others... it made me feel really good being able to share it with others.
-Thank you so much for this opportunity!
-It was an experience that I'm so beyond grateful for and I can't wait to continue working on my project, even outside of the program."
+“Through the program, I gained more confidence in using my voice for advocacy and became more comfortable discussing my passions with others.
+It was an experience that I’m so beyond grateful for.”

-• Confidence in using evidence to support advocacy efforts
+• Confidence using evidence to support advocacy efforts

 • Communication and outreach strategies

-• Skills for translating knowledge and insight into community-facing presentations
+• Skills for translating knowledge into community-facing presentations

 • Deeper knowledge of personal and professional interests